codemancers/restful_route_version/README.md

       end
     end

 2. Dynamically defines controllers between versions.
-So if `v11` inherits `NotesController` from `v10`, and `v11` doesn't have its own `NotesController` defined the, plugin will automatically define `Api::V11::NotesController` which will inherit from `Api::V10::NotesController`.
+So if v11 inherits 'notes' route from v10, and v11 doesn't have its own NotesController defined the, plugin will automatically define Api::V11::NotesController which will inherit from Api::V10::NotesController.

 Known Issues
 ----------
-1. If `Api::V10::NotesController` uses view files such as `index.xml.erb`, the derived controller `Api::V11::NotesController` will try to find view files under `app/views/api/v11/notes` rather than `app/views/api/v10/notes`.
+1. If `Api::V10::NotesController` uses view files such as `index.xml.erb`, the meta-programmatically defined derived controller `Api::V11::NotesController` will try to find view files under `app/views/api/v11/notes` rather than `app/views/api/v10/notes`.